 Oval frames focus on the viewer's attention to the middle of the surrounded motif, in a stabilizing and relaxing way.

-They also always exude a touch of nostalgia with a pinch of romance.
-The oval frames recorded their flowering time - mostly traditionally made of wood - in the Biedermeier period (around 1815 and 1850).
-Almost a century later, they experienced a renaissance before, during and after the First World War (e.g. in the "Roaring Twenties")) and during the dark years of World War II.
+They always exude a touch of nostalgia with a hint of romance.
+Oval frames – usually traditionally made of wood – reached their peak during the Biedermeier period (roughly between 1815 and 1850).
+Almost a century later, they experienced a renaissance, then before, during, and after the First World War (e.g., in the "Roaring Twenties"), as well as during the dark years of World War II.

 In today's times, oval frames experience another revival.
 But now they are no longer only made of wood, but also made of plastic or metal.

-In principle, any decorative frame can be used for a mirror frame.
-As a rule, however, high -quality crystal glass and wide baroque frame or anti -frame are used, especially in large -format mirrors.
+In principle, any decorative frame can be used for a Mirrors frame.
+As a rule, however, high -quality crystal glass and wide baroque frame or anti -frame are particularly used for large -format Mirrors n.
 So you bring the splendor of the past to life again.

-Mirror frames can be found either as a wall mirror or to put it.
-Especially in old building apartments with high ceilings and stucco, cautionary mirror frames are excellently leaning on the wall.
+Mirrors frame can be found either as a wall mirrors or to put it.
+Especially in old building apartments with high ceilings and stucco, pomp with mirrors frame leaning on the wall are very excellent.

 Fire protection frame